nikkomiu/blog/content/notes/machine-learning/project-checklist/index.md

 Prepare the data to better expose the underlying data patterns to Machine Learning algorithms.

-> **Notes:**
->
+{{< callout type=note >}}
+When preparing the data:

-> - Work on copies of the data (keep the original dataset intact).
+- Work on copies of the data (keep the original dataset intact).
-> - Write functions for all data transformations you apply, for five reasons:
+- Write functions for all data transformations you apply, for five reasons:
->   1. So you can easily prepare the data the next time you get a fresh dataset.
+  1. So you can easily prepare the data the next time you get a fresh dataset.
->   1. So you can apply these transformations in future projects.
+  1. So you can apply these transformations in future projects.
->   1. To clean and prepare the test set.
+  1. To clean and prepare the test set.
->   1. To clean and prepare new data instances once your solution is live.
+  1. To clean and prepare new data instances once your solution is live.
->   1. To make it easy to treat your preparation choices as hyperparameters.
+  1. To make it easy to treat your preparation choices as hyperparameters.

+{{</ callout >}}

 1. Data cleaning:
    - Fix or remove outliers (optional).